giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

 ### 4.2 Thin-strip (strip-like) shape (mandatory for validity)

 Each `@wall` polygon must represent a **thin strip of material**, i.e. a wall patch whose midline length $b$ is much larger than thickness $t$.
+This polygon is assumed to represent a thin rectangular wall patch (“rettangoloid” in 2D), i.e. a polygon that is well-approximated by a rectangle with:

+two long edges (wall midline direction),

+two short edges (thickness direction),

+thickness t much smaller than the long dimension.

 Operationally: